blind-oracle/dnstap-bgp/README.md

 ## Features
 * Load a list of domains to intercept: the prefix tree is used to match subdomains
 * Hot-reload of the domain list by a HUP signal
-* Full support for IPv6 (I hope): in DNS (AAAA RRs), in BGP and in syncer
+* Support for IPv6 - in DNS (AAAA RRs), in BGP and in syncer
 * Support for CNAMEs - they are resolved and stored as separate ip -> domain entries
 * Export routes to any number of BGP peers
 * Configurable timeout to purge entries from the cache
 * Persist the cache on disk (in a Bolt database)
 * Sync the obtained IPs with other instances of **dnstap-bgp**
-* Can switch itself to a pre-created network namespace before initializing network.
-This can be useful if you want to peer with a BGP server running on the same host (e.g. **bird** does not support peering with any of the local interfaces).
-This requires running as *root*.
+* Can be switched to a dedicated namespace using `ip netns` - see `deploy/*` init scripts for systemd.
+Useful when running with BGP router on the same host - ususally it can't peer with its own IPs (at least `bird`)

 ## Synchronization
 **dnstap-bgp** can optionally push the obtained IPs to other **dnstap-bgp** instances.
 It also periodically syncs its cache with peers to keep it up-to-date in case of network outages.
 The interaction is done using simple HTTP queries and JSON.